-- All students taking courses that have a Regents exam must take the corresponding Regents exam to earn credit for the course. - All students taking Advanced Placement (AP) courses must take the corresponding AP exams to earn credit for the course. - In addition to the requirements for a CBA diploma, all students are strongly encouraged to complete the requirements for a NYS Regents Diploma with Advanced Designation.
+^{} All students taking courses that have a corresponding Regents exam must take the exam to earn credit for the course.
+All students taking Advanced Placement (AP) courses must take the corresponding AP exam to earn credit for the course.

+^{} In addition to the requirements for a CBA diploma, students are strongly encouraged to complete the requirements for a NYS Regents diploma with Advanced Designation.